beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 [[pagebreak]]
 ## `strchr()`, `strrchr()`, `memchr()` {#man-strchr}

-Find a character in a string.
+Find a character in a string

 ### Synopsis {.unnumbered .unlisted}